Welcome to the Student Officer Elections Candidate Hub

 What’s a manifesto + what do I write in it?

-Your manifesto is a statement that tells people why you’re best for the role and what you hope to do if elected.
-Every candidate has to submit a 300-word manifesto when standing.
+Your manifesto is a statement that tells people why you’re right for the role and what you hope to do if elected.
+Every candidate must submit written manifesto when standing, answering 3 key Elections questions.
+These questions have strict word limits - any words over that limit will be cut off.
+Note: character count includes spaces.

 • Think about your values and what drives you as a person